Polynomial-Time Algorithms for Black-Box Distributive Expanded Groups: Main results

-\end{theorem} \begin{proof} We will use the notation introduced in the description of the algorithm~$B$.
+\end{thm} \begin{proof} We will use the notation introduced in the description of the algorithm~$B$.
 It is evident that $\supp B^O(1^n,s)\subseteq H^*$.
 Since $\acl H\le2^n$, Remark~\ref{r:lenofchofsubgr} implies that any chain of subgroups of $\Add H$ has length at most~$n$.